ithaka/PEP/docs/students.md

 An easy way to remember the key indicators of academic scholarship is by using your A-B-Cs: **authority**, **bias**, and **content**.
 Let’s get started by investigating the topic of high-stakes testing.

 #### Authority
 To have authority means to be recognized as knowledgeable on a specific topic.
 There’s a root word in “authority” that tells you what you’re going to look at first: “author.”
-When you’re considering a source, try to find the answers to these questions:
+When you’re considering a source, try to find the answers to these questions:<br />
-* Is the author or authors clearly identified?
+* Is the author or authors clearly identified?<br />
-* Does the author have scholarly credentials, or credentials within the appropriate field of expertise?
+* Does the author have scholarly credentials, or credentials within the appropriate field of expertise?<br />
 * Is the author’s affiliation apparent, such as where he or she works?
-If the author is a professor, are advanced degrees listed alongside his or her academic position?
+If the author is a professor, are advanced degrees listed alongside his or her academic position?<br />
-* Does the author have qualifications to write on the topic, such as an advanced degree in the field with several years of experience and research on the topic?
+* Does the author have qualifications to write on the topic, such as an advanced degree in the field with several years of experience and research on the topic?<br />
 * Does the publication have an author and an editor?
 The presence of an editor might imply a collection of articles, as opposed to a single piece by a single person.
 Be sure to note who the piece is actually written by.
-This should usually be a person in scholarly works with appropriate credentials.
+This should usually be a person in scholarly works with appropriate credentials.<br />
 * Occasionally, an organization will serve as the author.
 In these cases, make sure that the organization has expertise and credibility in the field.
-You can usually determine this by reading the organization’s bio, the same way you would read about an author.
+You can usually determine this by reading the organization’s bio, the same way you would read about an author.<br />

-Take a look at this excerpt from the sustainability journal Consilience: The Journal of Sustainable Development.
+Take a look at this excerpt from the sustainability journal *Consilience: The Journal of Sustainable Development*.
 ![Journal of Sustainable Development](img/Consilience.jpg.png)

-*Page from the Consilience: Journal of Sustainable Development to demonstrate authorship.*
+Page from *Consilience: Journal of Sustainable Development* demonstrating authorship.

 You can see the authors clearly listed, along with their affiliations and contact details.
 All authors work at well-known institutions, and one is an assistant professor of public affairs.
 These are good indicators that they have authority on this subject.

 #### Bias
 It’s important that academic scholarship is presented in an objective manner without bias.
 The peer review system is an established way to identify biases that might appear in scholarly research.
 In peer review, a work is evaluated by experts and published only if it meets the discipline’s standards.
 It is also a way to ensure objectivity in assessing an academic article.
-The peers selected for the review are:
+The peers selected for the review are:<br />
-* In the same field as the author(s)
+* In the same field as the author(s)<br />
-* Proven to be objective and independent from the work they are reviewing for publication
+* Proven to be objective and independent from the work they are reviewing for publication<br />
-* Familiar enough with the body of work the article relates to in order to lend credibility to the publication of it
+* Familiar enough with the body of work the article relates to in order to lend credibility to the publication of it<br />
-* Able to make a formal declaration in the work attesting to their neutrality
+* Able to make a formal declaration in the work attesting to their neutrality<br />

 In this view from the American Journal of Nursing, you can see a reference to peer review along with the information on what the journal stands for and what it looks for in the articles it publishes.
 The journal has greater authority because you can rely on its information being unbiased.